irinag2024/agentic-design-rubric/quickstart.md

 # Quick Start

-This guide helps you apply the AI Agent Design Rubric to your own project in under two minutes.
+This guide helps you apply the AI Agent Design Rubric to your own project in a few minutes.

+## Step 1.
+Download the rubric

+Download the rubric file from this repository.
+It does not need to be added to your project, but it must be accessible to your coding assistant.

-## Step 1 — Open your agent’s repository in your preferred coding assistant
+## Step 2.
+Open your agent repository in a coding assistant

+Open your own project in a tool such as:
+- Claude Code
+- Cursor
+- GitHub Copilot Workspace
-(Claude Code, Cursor, GitHub Copilot Workspace, VS Code AI Extension, etc.)
+- VS Code AI Extension

+Different assistants may interpret prompts differently.
+Adjust the wording if needed for your tool.

-## Step 2 — Copy and paste this prompt
+## Step 3.
+Run this prompt (and update the rubric path)

+Replace `<PATH_TO_RUBRIC_FILE>` with the actual path to the rubric on your machine.

-"Review this repository (my project) and evaluate the agent design using the rubric located at /docs/rubric.md.
+> Scan this repository and evaluate the agent design.
-Assign a score from 1 to 3 for each subsection with a short explanation.
-Identify the highest-impact improvement areas."
+> Use only code, tests, and configuration files.
+Ignore all documentation, comments, and markdown files when scoring.
+> Use the rubric at `<PATH_TO_RUBRIC_FILE>` as the scoring reference.
+> If something is described only in documentation and not present in code, treat it as not implemented.

-## Step 3 — Review the generated assessment
+## Step 4.
+Review the generated assessment

-Use it as a first-pass evaluation, then refine scores manually.
+Use the output as a first pass and adjust scores where needed.

-## Step 4 — Record results using the template in /templates/
+## Step 5.
+Capture your results

+Record your final scores and notes using your preferred format.